kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <a name="load-content"></a>
 <h4 class="h4-guide">Load content onto a page with AJAX</h4>
-Loading content with XHR is a three-step process:
+Loading content with XHR is a four-step process:

+1. Create a new instance of the XHR object.
-1. Wait for a 200 response code from the server.
+2. Wait for a 200 response code from the server.
-2. Wait for an XHR state of 4.
+3. Wait for an XHR state of 4.
-3. Bring everything together using "onreadystatechange".
+4. Bring everything together using "onreadystatechange".
 <a name="200-response"></a>
 <h5 class="h5-guide">Wait for 200 response code from the server</h5>
 A web server sends many server response codes, each in the form of a numerical number.
 With AJAX, the most important one is `200 OK`.